 Are you interested in a rewarding, challenging and fast-paced medical field that will always have job openings?
-One where you can truly make a difference in people’s lives in their time of greatest need?
-Consider a career in emergency medicine as an EMT or paramedic!
+One where you can make a difference in people’s lives?
+More than ever, the field of emergency medicine needs trained personnel for a wide variety of career paths.

-The biggest differences between emergency medical technicians and paramedics are the training and the scope of what they are allowed to do.
-EMTs usually receive from 150 to more than 230 hours of training, while paramedics receive around 1,000 hours of training.
+The biggest differences between emergency medical technicians (EMTs) and Paramedics are education and training, as well as the scope of what they are allowed to do.
+EMTs usually receive about 200 hours of training, while paramedics receive more than 1,000 hours of training.